teanmi/teanmi/README.md

 Hi, I’m @teanmi

-I go by Anthony and have the goal of becoming a frontend web developer.
+My name is Michael and I have the goal of becoming a frontend web developer.

 I am currently learning the skills of the trade and am practicing with projects.